The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Data and Methods

 We create two samples for our analysis.
 Our main analysis is based on a sample of 5 million randomly-drawn \textit{political} Tweets.\footnote{As we show in our analysis, removing Tweets at random has no impact on our measure.
 The results, therefore, would be identical if we used all Tweets instead of the subsample.
 However, a sample of 5 million is computationally more efficient to handle.} Secondly, for robustness checks, we create a sample of 1 million randomly-drawn Tweets \textit{independent of whether they are political or apolitical}.
 Together, the two samples provide a good approximation of political and overall Twitter content in the United States.
 In robustness checks, we additionally consider a sample of 1 million German and Italian Tweets from \cite{JimenezMuellerSchwarz2022} and \cite{lupo2024dadit}.

 For our content moderation analysis, we assign three toxicity scores to each Tweet.
 Our baseline model is Google's Perspective API \citep{PerspectiveAPI}.
 The Perspectives API has become one of the standard tools for toxicity analysis and is used by several platforms for content moderation \citep[e.g.,][]{NYTJigsaw2016,Stubbs2019,ElPaisDelgado2019}.
 For each Tweet, the API returns six scores measuring different toxicity dimensions (toxicity, severe toxicity, identity attack, insult, profanity, and threat).
 The toxicity scores range from 0 (non-toxic) to 1 (highly toxic) and are roughly interpretable as the share of users who would judge a message as toxic.
-As is standard in the literature, we focus on Toxicity scores.\footnote{As we show in our robustness tests, the results are very similar if we use any of the other toxicity dimensions.} We create similar toxicity scores using the Detoxify package \citep{Detoxify} and the Moderation API from OpenAI \citep{openai}.
+As is standard in the literature, we focus on the Toxicity scores.\footnote{As we show in our robustness tests, the results are very similar if we use any of the other toxicity dimensions.} In Online Appendix \Cref{sec:appendix_data_tox_measures}, we also provide additional evidence on the distribution of toxic content by user.
+The results suggest that while a small fraction of users produces disproportionate amounts of toxic content, toxicity-based moderation likely does affect a wide range of users, thereby shaping the overall composition of online discourse.

+We create similar toxicity scores using the Detoxify package \citep{Detoxify} and the Moderation API from OpenAI \citep{openai}.
 We show that both alternative models produce toxicity scores that are strongly positively correlated with our baseline measure (see Appendix \Cref{fig:tox_scatter}).
-Additional details on the data and the toxicity measures can be found in \Cref{sec:appendix_data}. \Cref{tab:examples_tox} provides examples of toxic Tweets in our data (Warning: The examples contain offensive language.)
+Additional details on the data and the toxicity measures can be found in \Cref{sec:appendix_data_sample} and \Cref{sec:appendix_data_tox_measures}.
+It is also worth highlighting that the Tweets we observe in our data are already the outcome of Twitter’s baseline moderation practices, and our exercise should be interpreted as measuring the effects of additional toxicity filtering on top of the status quo.\footnote{We provide a short discussion of Twitter's content moderation policies in our sample period in \Cref{sec:appendix_data_twitter_policies}.} \Cref{tab:examples_tox} provides examples of toxic Tweets in our data (Warning: The examples contain offensive language.)

 To understand the topic composition of our underlying Twitter data and the changes that occur with increased content moderation, we train a Top2Vec topic model \citep{angelov2020top2vec} on our sample of political Tweets.
 Top2Vec combines embeddings from pre-trained transformer models with unsupervised clustering algorithms to derive highly interpretable topics.
 By relying on pre-trained embeddings, Top2Vec can handle large and diverse datasets more effectively than traditional topic models like Latent Dirichlet Allocation (LDA) \citep{blei2003latent} and provide a more nuanced description of the underlying topics, especially when dealing with short texts like Tweets.
 A further advantage of Top2Vec is that it automatically chooses the number of clusters, which is a key challenge when training traditional topic models.